matthew-chirgwin/strimzi-ui/server/core/README.md

 ## Public api

-The core `app.ts` file (in place of `router.ts`) exports one function, `returnExpress`.
+The core `app.ts` file (in place of `router.ts`) exports one function, `returnRequestHandlers`.
 This function takes one parameter, being a callback to get the current configuration.
 This is expected to be used in `main.ts` to bind the returned express app to an http(s) server.

 ## Interaction with other modules